raghavendra-talur/ramen-log-analyzer/replit.md

 - **Server-side filtering** - Filter queries processed on server for better performance
 - **Virtual scrolling** (react-window) - Only renders visible rows for smooth performance with large datasets
 - **Wrap Text toggle** - Switch between truncated (fast) and wrapped (full content) display modes
+- **Group by JSON key** - Group log entries by a key in the Details JSON (e.g., "rid" for request ID)
+  - Collapsible groups showing first and last entries by default
+  - Click to expand and see all entries in a group
+  - Color-coded entries: green=first, red=last, yellow=middle
+- **Export Results** - Download filtered results as a text file
 - Field-specific filtering (Timestamp, Level, Logger, File Position, Message, Details, Source File)
 - Column show/hide toggles for all 7 columns
 - Log level statistics with clickable badges